US Children Could Receive Vaccine By Year-end: Fauci - UrduPoint

 Earlier this month the US Centers for Disease Control and Prevention (CDC) issued new guidelines urging schools to reopen safely and as soon as possible.

-The strategy emphasizes universal masking, handwashing and disinfection, as well as contact tracing.
-The plan spends relatively little time on the subject of ventilation -- where problems are more expensive to remediate -- despite this being the virus's main transmission route.
+The strategy emphasizes universal masking, hand-washing and disinfection, as well as contact tracing.

 The CDC recommends vaccination for teachers and staff as soon as supply is available, and calls for different approaches depending on the level of community transmission in a given area.